 One of the most drastic shifts we have seen in 2020 is the shift to a remote workforce.
 Almost every CISO has been fighting the battle for “end-to-end visibility” into this new remote user group.
 Executives pushing for quick shifts to get employees up and running have failed to realize the security implications of this rapid shift.
 The huge discrepancy between the rate of cloud adoption and implementation of proper security to meet this new workforce is the reason data breaches caused by cloud misconfigurations continue to be rampant.
 The old days of breaching a network’s perimeter technologies and slowly exploiting laterally across systems is less of an emphasis thanks to the cloud.
 In the modern enterprise, identities are the new perimeter.

-What makes managing identity complex is both the breadth, they can span not only across one cloud but all clouds and the depth, they include human and non-human identities.
+What makes managing identity complex is the breadth, they can span not only across one cloud but also all clouds, and the depth, they include person and non-person identities.
 Security teams are tasked with understanding who is accessing your data, when did they access it, what did they gain access to and what they did with it?

 With data breaches on the rise, a lot of CISOs have reverted to using a zero trust model.
 The cloud transformation is enabling CISOs to ditch on-premises legacy systems.
 Many are enthusiastic about building cloud security right from day one, and zero trust is a big part of this.
 Zero trust limits role-based access by default.
 It ensures users are who they say they are, and that their devices meet reasonable security standards before connecting, but isn’t enough.
 CISOs need to take this a step further by getting to and maintaining the status of least privilege.

 “CISOs are defaulting to VPNs to deal with a work from home population that grew from 20% to greater than 80% of employees in a matter of weeks.
 In some cases, basic VPN access has superseded more thorough zero-trust access projects that require time and planning for things like policy management.”